UCSB Natural History Collections

 Access to Collections

-CCBER's collections are available for use by university faculty, researchers, staff, and students as well as community members, including biological consultants, governmental agencies, and K-12 educators and their students.
+UCSB collections at the Cheadle Center are available for use by university faculty, researchers, staff, and students as well as community members, including biological consultants, governmental agencies, and K-12 educators and their students.
 Please contact Greg Wahlert, our Biodiversity Curator for more information.